-This fun holiday peppermint soap looks like peppermint candy and it’s perfect for Christmas time, but can also be enjoyed year round.
+This fun holiday peppermint soap looks like peppermint candy.
+Its festive appearance makes it perfect for Christmas time, but that doesn’t mean you can’t enjoy using it year round.

 This is one of those fun soaps that makes kids, or kids-at-heart, want to clean up.
 I made it as a bit of a challenge to myself, but found that in the end, it wasn’t that difficult.
 It was a great learning experience, and a lot of fun.
 I did make a few mistakes along the way, but you can learn from those and get perfect results.